Accessibility viewer

 Analysis tabs

-The viewer provides four analysis tabs:
+The viewer provides five analysis tabs:

 Violations